vertec-io/pl3xus/docs-site/content/docs/core/guides/index.md

 ---
 # Guides

-In-depth tutorials and patterns for using bevy_eventwork effectively.
+In-depth tutorials and patterns for using pl3xus effectively.

 ---